Program_Early Learning and Child Care Diploma

 The ELCC Workplace Advancement Specialization is equivalent to the second year of the Early Learning and Child Care Diploma program.
 It’s designed for students who have already completed the ELCC Certificate or the first year of the Diploma and are working in the field.

 Students applying to this program specialization must be employed within a licensed ELCC Facility or Home-Based Centre and must have previously completed a recognized Early Learning and Child Care Certificate program or the first year of a recognized ELCC Diploma program.
-A Letter of Verification of Employment will be required.
+A Letter of Verification of Employment will be required that shows a minimum of six months in your current workplace.

 Katrina Peake Headshot